-This part of the SETs covers a range of topics, including how the programme is led, managed and governed; the processes for monitoring and review; collaboration with and involvement of stakeholders; and ensuring that the necessary resources are available to learners and educators.
+This part of the standards of education and training covers a range of topics, including how the programme is led, managed and governed, and the processes for monitoring and reviewing the programme.
+It also provides guidance on involving stakeholders and making sure that the necessary resources are available to learners and educators.

-The education provider must make sure that there is robust and effective oversight of the programme, and that there are effective systems and processes in place to establish, review, monitor and improve the delivery of the programme.
+You must make sure that you oversee the programme effectively, and that there are effective systems and processes in place to establish, review, monitor and improve the way in which the programme is delivered.
 This applies to all parts of the programme, including practice-based learning.

-Where parts of the programme are provided by a separate organisation, the education provider must retain overall accountability and oversight.
-We do not normally visit organisations that you partner or collaborate with; instead we approve the policies and processes that you have in place in relation to them.
+If parts of the programme are provided by a separate organisation, you must still have overall responsibility for overseeing these.
+We do not normally visit organisations that you work with or enter partnerships with.
+Instead we approve the policies and processes that you have in place in relation to them.
 These policies and processes must link into governance of the programme as a whole.